LednirNaabus/ecount-automation/README.md

     ![Share Access](sheets_share_access.png)

 ## Configuration
-Edit the `config.json` file to adjust parameters such as `COMPANY_CODE`, `USER_ID`, etc. You can also add warehouses in the `config.json` file by inserting the desired warehouse.
+Inside of the `config` directory, create a `config.json` file to adjust parameters such as `COMPANY_CODE`, `USER_ID`, etc. You can also add warehouses in the `config.json` file by inserting the desired warehouse.
 Changing the parameters in the `json` file will sync with `config.py`.

 ### Sample configuration file